Skip to content

 Key Takeaway: Event sourcing stores state as immutable event streams, enabling complete audit trails, time travel debugging, and multiple projections from the same event history.

-Why It Matters: Event sourcing provides complete audit trails required by financial regulations and enables debugging production issues by replaying events.
-Banks use event sourcing for account transactions, storing every state change as an immutable event, enabling regulatory compliance and forensic analysis of issues that manifest only after thousands of operations.
+Why It Matters: Event sourcing provides complete, immutable audit trails required by financial regulations (SOX, PCI-DSS) and enables powerful debugging by replaying historical events.
+Banks store every account transaction as an immutable event, enabling regulatory compliance and forensic analysis of complex issues.
+F#'s discriminated unions model event types with compile-time exhaustiveness checking, preventing unhandled event types.
+The pattern also enables temporal queries like "what was the account balance on this date?"

 Example 77: CQRS with F# - Command Query Separation